 - When including images side-by-side be sure to use images that are the same orientation.
 For example, do not put a landscape style image next to a portrait style image.

 4. One CTA: Every email should have one CTA or Call-to-action - no more no less.
 (If you begin creating the email and find that you have more than one CTA consider crafting a second, separate email).
 The CTA tells the reader what you want them to do.
 (Examples: Shop Now, Buy Now, Get Yours, Join, Visit, RSVP, etc.) Consider using a clickable button for your CTA if you are trying to get the reader from the email to your website.
-You'll find many CTA buttons in the stock images section of your SnapRetail account.
-Click here to learn more about using a button.
+You can customize your own button with the Button Widget.
+Click here to learn more about how to use the Button Widget.

 5. Don't forget the subject line: The subject line is one of the most important factors that determine whether your email gets opened or not.
 Be sure to spend time on it just like you did your email.
 The subject line should tell the reader what they'll find inside and also create a sense of urgency, exclusivity, or excitement.
 Also, consider using an emoji at the beginning or end of the subject line, but do not use an emoji to replace a word as emojis may not show in all email clients.